-Bratsk is a Russian city located in the north-west of Irkutsk oblast, in the center of Angarsky mountain-ridge.
+Bratsk is a city in Russia located in the north-west of the Irkutsk region, in the center of Angarsky mountain-ridge.
 It stands on the shores of the Bratsk and Ust-Ilim reservoirs formed on the Angara River.

 Today, this city, formed in 1956 due to the construction of Bratsk hydro power station, is an agglomeration of dispersed residential areas separated by forests and water areas.
 Residential areas, different in size, are former settlements constructed near industrial enterprises.

 The population of Bratsk is about 236,000 (2015), the area - 428 sq. km.

 The phone code - +7 3953, the postal codes - 665700-665783.